-SELECT DB2XML.extractVarchar(xmldoc,'/Book/@Title') FROM xmlcol
+SELECT DB2XML.extractVarchar(xmldoc,'/Book/ @Title') FROM xmlcol

-Run this SQL statement in the DB2 Command Center!
+Run this SQL statement in the DB2 Command Editor!
 (You will first need to connect to the database book.
 You do that with the command connect to book.)

-If you ran this from the interactive mode then you should see the following result:
+You should see the following result:

-Or (if you haven't configured the DB2 Command Center according to section 4.2):
+Or (if you haven't configured the DB2 Command Editor according to section 4.2):